 Online rent collection

 Property owners can collect the monthly rent plus one-time fees, such as a security deposit, prorated rent, or late fees, with Landlord Studio.
 In addition, tenants can set up recurring rent payments, and funds are transferred to the landlord’s linked bank account within a few business days.
-Landlord Studio charges owners a fee of $1.25 to $2.25 for each online rent transaction.
+Landlord Studio charges tenants a fee of $2.50 for each online rent transaction.
 QuickBooks does not offer online rent collection.

 Financial reporting

-Property owners can automatically track income and expenses with Landlord Studio by linking and syncing a bank account.
+Property owners can automatically track income and expenses with the paid PRO version of Landlord Studio by linking and syncing a bank account.
 Landlord Studio software can generate 15 financial reports, including a profit and loss statement, rent ledger, and owner net worth.
 The program can also connect with Xero for enhanced financial reporting.

 QuickBooks arguably excels in financial reporting since the software is specifically designed as an accounting tool.
 However, landlords will need to understand accounting concepts such as debits and credits, assets and liabilities, double-entry accounting, and creating a chart of accounts for rental property.